 The generally accepted amount one should target, based on suggestions from top advisors globally, is six months of living expenses.
 For example, if your monthly living expense is N200,000, your emergency fund should be N200,000 X 6 = N1,200,000.
 You can build this over 2 years by saving N50,000 monthly.

 How do I Setup my Emergency Fund?

-To save money for six months of living expenses you will have to first know how much you spend in a month and multiply it by six.
+To save money for six months of living expenses you will have to first know how much you spend in a month.
+Multiply that amount by six.
 You can divide this amount by 12 or 24 to determine how much you need to set aside monthly as savings to hit your emergency fund goal.
 More importantly, automate the process of saving up for this fund.

 Although an emergency savings fund is set up to help you prepare for unforeseen circumstances, there is nothing wrong in earning some interests on your fund.
 Therefore, it is advisable that you invest the funds and you should go about that by investing them in secure vehicles that can guarantee your returns.

-With a Cowrywise periodic plan, you can build up for emergencies.
-Simply set up a savings plan with a minimum lock-up period of a year.
+With Cowrywise money market mutual funds, you can build up for emergencies.
+Simply set up an investment plan with a minimum lock-up period of a year.
 This provides you with the needed discipline to actually build up.
 Secondly, your funds are invested in secure vehicles like treasury bills and government bonds which have been adjudged to be the most secure forms of investment in the country.
-With that, your funds earn you interest as they build up.
+With that, your funds are not only secure, but they also earn you interest as they build up.